Venezuela's Maduro stuck in shadow of 'El Comandante' Chavez

 As if following in the larger-than-life Chavez's footsteps was not hard enough, Maduro, 50, only just made it into them in the first place, scraping through the April election by just 1.5 points when all polls had pointed to a bigger win.

-Losing opposition candidate Henrique Capriles refused to accept the result, accusing Maduro of fraud, and his coalition has since labeled the government illegitimate and incompetent.
+Losing opposition candidate Henrique Capriles refused to accept the result, accusing Maduro of fraud, and his coalition has since labelled the government illegitimate and incompetent.

-Yet with the election board and courts throwing out Capriles' challenge, and Latin American neighbors broadly backing him, Maduro appears to have shored up his political position.
+Yet with the election board and courts throwing out Capriles' challenge, and Latin American neighbours broadly backing him, Maduro appears to have shored up his political position.

 In fact, his main threat is no longer the post-election dispute but the South American OPEC nation's ailing and distorted economy.